 Milestone #1: Day/night confusion ends at 6 to 8 weeks of age

 This is a good one.
-The title of this post is “6 Milestones That Can Mess With Your Baby’s Sleep” but, in this case, I mean “mess with” as in change it for the better.
+The title of this post is “6 Milestones That Can Mess With Your Baby’s Sleep” but, in this case, it should improve their nighttime sleep.

 Other signs your little one has hit this milestone is an increased interest in their surroundings and (my favourite) you’ll see their first smiles.